Import Rocky Linux to WSL¶

 Generally speaking WSL 2 should be faster than WSL, but that might differ from use-case to use-case.

 If you have Windows Terminal installed, the new WSL distro name will appear as an option on the pull-down menu, which is quite handy for launching in the future.
 You can then customize it with colors, fonts, etc.

-Microsoft finally decided to bring systemd into the WSL. (ref) You only need to add
+Microsoft finally decided to bring systemd into the WSL.
+This feature is in the new WSL version from the Microsoft Store.
+You only need to add

 systemd=true to the